 A woman challenging the lawfulness of the Government's decisions to suspend and then cancel her New Zealand passport has seen the High Court provide a summary for cases involving classified information.

-In early May 2016, then-Internal Affairs Minister Peter Dunne cancelled the Melbourne-based Kiwi woman's passport on national security grounds.
+In early May 2016, then-Internal Affairs Minister Peter Dunne cancelled the Australia-based Kiwi woman's passport on national security grounds.

 Dunne used powers available to him under the Passports Act to cancel the woman's travel documents.